 Developing and curating sustainable and freely accessible digital archives and interactive collections of educational material

-Developing cross-department collaborations and community-driven learning groups
+Developing cross-department collaborations and community-driven learning groups and experiences

 Offering a wide variety of workshops and "talks" that extend creativity, learning, research, and publishing

 Access to computers and equipment, which can be reserved for an individual and small groups

 Support for student entrepreneurial startup and research groups

 Building and publishing learning resources that support project development and course projects

 The DSC's computer facility is generally available during all of the Library’s regular hours; however, during special events, such as workshops or lectures we may temporarily close the center.
 These events and times will be posted in the DSC the days leading up to the event.
 During the academic year, the available staffing hours may vary according to mid-terms, exam schedules and the availability of student support staff.
 The DSC may not be staffed over the summer, spring break or winter break.